tienquocbui/res-api-ecommerce/README.md

 This project involves building a RESTful API for an e-commerce application.
 The API provides core functionalities essential for managing users, shopping carts, products, orders, and payments.
 It also implements key security practices.

-This project is made by Tien Quoc (Kelvin) Bui.
+This project is made by Tien Quoc (Kelvin) Bui for Server Side JavaScript class hehe.

 ---